sachsy/hacks-n-notes/computer-science/algorithms/algorithms.md

 **Asymptotic Analyisis** is a technique evaluates an algorithm efficiency independently of the computer hardware, programming language, and input.

+Several forms of it:
+- big-Θ notation,
+- big-O notation,
+- and big-Ω notation.

 ## Important authors

 - Thomas Cormen